Need to know

-"They do take up a bit more bench space and running costs may be slightly higher than with an air fryer, but why have more appliances in your kitchen than you need?" she says.
+"They do take up a bit more bench space and running costs may be slightly higher than with an air fryer, but why have more appliances in your kitchen than you need?" says Fiona.

-If you're really torn between a convection microwave and an an air fryer, why not have both?
-Some models now come with an air-fryer mode, which can be used to brown and reheat frozen foods.
-But, says Fiona, look for models that come with an air fryer basket or purchase one, otherwise the added feature is not effective.
+If you're really torn between a convection microwave and an air fryer, why not have both in one appliance?
+Some convection microwave models now come with an air fryer mode, which can be used to brown and reheat frozen foods.
+But Fiona recommends you look for models that come with an air fryer basket or purchase one individually, otherwise the added feature is not effective.

 What do CHOICE Community members say?